ss-221/mini-redis-2/README.md

 * keys

 The server and client can be closed using ctrl + c.
 The client can additionally be closed by passing "EXIT".

-(NOTE: set is supported based on Redis 6.0 i.e. GET, EXAT and PXAT flags are unavailable.
-The other commands support the same flags as in Redis 7.0)